-Family Development Center \$579,148
+Family Development Center \$596,522

-Program serves children birth to five years old, with or at risk of developmental disabilities, and their families.
+Serves children birth to five years old, with or at risk of developmental disabilities, and their families.
 FDC responds to needs with culturally responsive, innovative, evidence-based services.
 Early detection and prompt, appropriate intervention can improve developmental outcomes for children with delays and disabilities and children living in at-risk environments.
 Family-centered intervention maximizes the gifts and capacities of families to provide responsive intervention within familiar routines and environments.

-Utilization targets: 655 TPC, 200 SC, 300 CSE Utilization actual: 724 TPC, 146 SC, 374 CSE the mortgage loan in full; the CCDDB continues to transfer \$50,000 into the fund each year until their total payments are equal to the CCMHB contribution.
-Utilization: 6 TPCs with staffing ratios from 1:4 to 2:3 and a choice between IAG
+Utilization targets: 655 TPC, 200 SC, 4 CSE Utilization actual: 828 TPC, 189 SC, 21 CSE which was selected in 2014 through an RFP process to provide services to people with I/DD living in MHB/DDB owned-homes.
+During 2019, the CCMHB contributed a larger share in order to pay off the mortgage loan in full; the CCDDB continues to transfer \$50,000 into the fund each year until their total payments are equal to the CCMHB contribution.

-Individual Advocacy Group CILA Expansion \$50,000 (CCMHB and CCDDB)
+Individual Advocacy Group CILA Expansion \$0 (CCDDB contributed \$50,000)

-This annual investment pays for mortgage and property management costs of two of the three local small group homes run by Individual Advocacy Group, which was selected in 2014 through an RFP process to provide services to people with I/DD living in MHB/DDB owned-homes.
-During 2019, the CCMHB contributed a larger share in order to pay off
+This annual investment pays for mortgage and property management costs of two of the three local small group homes run by Individual Advocacy Group,